iDataAstro/oneNeuron_pypi/README.md

   * Testing AND, OR, XOR & NAND logic gates with single perceptron
 ## Version History:
   * version=0.0.2:
-    * Added all utils to this vertion
+    * Added all utils to this version